Vanderbilt Center for Health Services Research

 Budget: Itemize using the form provided, providing a very brief description or justification for each item.

 Proposal: Include the sections detailed below.
-The proposal should NOT EXCEED 4 PAGES in 11-point type, single-spaced.
+The proposal should NOT EXCEED 4 PAGES in 11-point type, single spaced.
+The reference list is not included in the 4-page limit.
 It should be submitted as a Word or pdf document as an attachment in the REDCap form.

-2. Brief overview and objectives: Why are you undertaking this project?
+- Brief overview and objectives: Why are you undertaking this project?
 What research question do you hope to address using this grant funding?
+How will this project advance health equity?

 - Research question(s) and hypotheses

-- Methods – Include study design, setting, description of study participants, intervention (if applicable), outcome measures, and analysis plan
+- Methods – Include study design, setting, description of study participants, intervention (if applicable), outcome measures, and analysis/evaluation plan

 - Anticipated outcomes – What will the project accomplish if successful?
 Will it lead to future research, programs, or patient benefit?